 PCA recently co-hosted the 2024 Pacific Health Gathering in Anchorage with NAOPO with over 300 attendees from across the US, Pacific Islands, and New Zealand.
 CHWs and other healthcare providers shared culturally appropriate best practices and innovations developed during COVID.

-Challenges: The NHPI community in Alaska has experienced many nonprofits "going in and out" due to funding, which can and receives referrals from many partners.
+Challenges: The NHPI community in Alaska has experienced many nonprofits "going in and out" due to funding, which can exacerbate mistrust of health providers.